lubabanairoukh/CheckPoint-project/kernel_modules_and_networking/README.md

 - **hook**: This is a pointer to the function to call when the conditions are met.
 - **pf**: Protocol family, set to `PF_INET` for IPv4.
 For IPv6, you would use `PF_INET6`.

+IPv4 and IPv6 are two different versions of the Internet Protocol.
+They are both used to send packets of data across the Internet.
+The main difference between IPv4 and IPv6 is the number of IP addresses they can support.
+IPv4 using 32 bits, IPv6 using 128 bits.
+there are also more differnces between them,security, routing, and network configuration.
+You can read more about it [Understanding the Difference Between IPv4 and IPv6](https://www.siteground.com/kb/ipv4-vs-ipv6/#Understanding_IPv4_and_IPv6)

 - **hooknum**: Defines at which point in the packet processing this hook will be called. `NF_INET_PRE_ROUTING` is the point just after the packet is received.
+BASICLY THE LOCATION OF THE FILTER, CHECK THE GRAPH IN THE CHECKPOINT PRESENTATION

 - **priority**: Determines the order of calling when multiple hooks exist for the same hook point.
+IN CASE WE HAVE MULTIPLY HOOKS ON THE SAME SPOT, WHICH ONE SHOULD BE FIRST?
+LAST?

 ```c